luskry/aptardi/README.md

 		conda activate [your_environment_name]

-5. Check that samtools and bedtools can be called from your environment, e.g. from within your environment type:
+5. Check that aptardi was successfully installed and that samtools and bedtools can be called from your environment, e.g. from within your environment type:

+		aptardi --version

 		samtools --version

 		bedtools --version